xyOz-dev/Roo-Code-Docs/docs/features/experimental/experimental-features.md

 The following experimental features are currently available:

-### Search and Replace

-Adds a new tool for searching and replacing text in a file.

-### Insert Content

-Adds a new tool for inserting content at any position in a file.

 ### Power Steering

 When enabled, Roo will remind the model about the details of its current mode definition more frequently.
 This will lead to stronger adherence to role definitions and custom instructions, but will use more tokens per message.